Indian mathematician Nikhil Srivastava named joint winner of Michael and Sheila Held Prize

 The Michael and Sheila Held Prize is presented annually and honours outstanding, innovative, creative, and influential research in the areas of combinatorial and discrete optimisation, or related parts of computer science, such as the design and analysis of algorithms and complexity theory.

 The prize was established in 2017 by the bequest of Michael And Sheila Held.
-(AGENCIES)
+(PTI)

 Indian mathematician Nikhil Srivastava named joint winner of Michael and Sheila Held Prize